 - attend classes offered by the college at no charge for tuition.
-(Music performance fees for individual tessons and special materials fees are not included and regular rates apply.) - free admission to all college-sponsored concerts, athletic events and other activities.
+(Music performance fees for individual lessons and special materials fees are not included and regular rates apply.) - free admission to all plays, concerts, athletic events and other activities sponsored by the college and high schools throughout the district.